Chestnut and sausagemeat stuffing is a traditional stuffing for turkey, making it an ideal accompaniment for your Christmas dinner.

 - 250 g pork sausage meat

-- handful fresh parsley chopped (about 6 tbsp)
+- handful fresh parsley chopped (about 6 tablepoons)

 Instructions

-- Melt the butter with the oil, in a frying pan.
-Add the onion and celery and sauté for about 5 to 10 minutes until softened and beginning to colour.
+- Melt 15g (½oz) butter with 1 tablespoon oil, in a frying pan.
+Add one chopped onion and a chopped stick of celery sand sauté for about 5 to 10 minutes until softened and beginning to colour.

-- Add the garlic and cook for 1 minute.
+- Add 2 cloves chopped garlic and cook for 1 minute.
 Tip into a bowl and allow to cool.
-Add the remaining ingredients and mix well.
+Add 250g (9oz) each of chopped chestnuts and sausagemeat, plus about 6 tablespoons of chopped parsley and mix well.

 - Use to stuff the neck cavity of the bird or pack into a 500g (1lb) loaf tin.
 Cover loosely with foil and bake at 190℃ (180℃ fan)/375°F/gas mark 5 for 45 minutes.
 Cool in the tin for a few minutes before turning out to serve.